 We have lots of plans.
 In addition to the 15 fruit trees already here, we will plant many kinds of berries and fruits.
 Of course there will be tons of vegetables as well as mushrooms and native flowers to attract bees and butterflies.
 Of course we’ll have animals too – chickens, bees and our wonderful horses.

-So many wonderful friends came to help.
-Thank you!
-I felt that everyone who came now has a connection to this place, some ownership of it.
-I am so excited to see how this will continue to manifest.
 Zoe and I both feel something magical happening but we don’t quite know what it’s all for yet.
 We like that sense of the unknown.

 Last weekend we left the farm and drove to Philadelphia for my nephew, Emile’s wedding.
 It’s the first time I had left the place over night since moving in.
 Erika and Ryan house/dog/horse sat, taking the dogs on long walks and even going riding a bit.
 The wedding was lovely and such a chance to connect with old friends and family.